Urgent Care Request

 Consultation with our veterinarian needed to provide cost estimate.
 A deep cut / tear of the flesh from trauma or infection.
 Unlike an incision with smooth edges, a laceration is often jagged and irregular.

-$2,120 to $4,100 depending on complexity.
+$2,530 to $4,630 depending on complexity and size of dog.
 Limb amputation for your dog may be recommended because of cancer, severe trauma, or a birth defect which has resulted in a useless limb.

 Neutering for male dogs that weigh between 61 and 100 lbs.
 Removes testicles.
 No sperm or pregnancy possible.
 Eliminates risk of testicular cancers and benign prostatic hypertrophy (enlarged prostate).